Parents: What To

 Find an Eye Care Professional who carries ACUVUE® Brand Contact Lenses

 EXPERIENCE ACUVUE® FOR REWARDS

-Make your first booking and enjoy up to RM60 off your first ACUVUE® purchase.
+Make your first booking and enjoy RM30 cash back on your first ACUVUE® purchase.

 Important information for contact lens wearers: ACUVUE® Brand Contact Lenses are available by prescription only for vision correction.
 An Eye Care Professional will determine whether contact lenses are right for you.
 Although rare, serious eye problems can develop while wearing contact lenses.
 To help avoid these problems, follow the wear and replacement schedule and the lens care instructions provided by your Eye Care Professional.
 Do not wear contact lenses if you have an eye infection, or experience eye discomfort, excessive tearing, vision changes, redness or other eye problems.
 If one of these conditions occurs, contact your Eye Care Professional immediately.

 **In a clinical study that evaluated teen contact lens wearers with teens and parents surveyed.
 Walline JJ, Jones LA, Rah MJ, et al; CLIP Study Group.
 Contact Lenses in Pediatric (CLIP) Study: Benefits of Contact Lens Wear for Children and Teens.
 Eye & Contact Lens 33(6): 317-321, 2007.

 † Surveyed 12/16 to 2/17.
 Aggregated sample comprises 1050 eye care professionals from the US, UK, Russia, Japan, and South Korea markets – over ⅔ of global contact lens retail sales.